Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/cybersource/google-pay.md

     * Country

 {% hint style="warning" %}
-We recommend to pass this fields while creating the Payment Intent with Hyperswitch, Else Hyperswitch SDK will collect this information from the customer while making the payment which might not be the best experience for the customer.
+We recommend to pass this fields while creating the Payment Intent with PaySwitcher, Else PaySwitcher SDK will collect this information from the customer while making the payment which might not be the best experience for the customer.
 {% endhint %}